 Second, if there is an incident, whose insurance covers the cost?
 Are there other therapy animals in the building?
 How will your dog react to them?
 Will they be scared around unfamiliar noises and smells?
 Will they eat medicine that has fallen on the ground?

 You need to think of the safety of your dog and everyone else around you.

 When you register your dog as a therapy dog, you are making it clear that they have passed rigorous testing to make sure they know how to react to a variety of new and potentially stressful situations.

 Facilities that you bring your dog to will know that your animal will behave safely around the people they’re caring for.
 In addition–this is super important–you will be insured by the organization that you register with.

 Make sure that any non-profit you use to register your dog provides you with insurance.
 This information should be available on their website, potentially in the FAQ section if it does not appear somewhere more obvious.

 Different organizations may handle testing differently.
 Many use the AKC’s Canine Good Citizens (CGC) test as a basis, though not all do.

-You will most likely have to schedule an appointment with a qualified tester/observer through the organization you’re registering with to conduct the test.
-You will need to pay some necessary fees and fill out some paperwork.
+You’ll need to pay some necessary fees and fill out some paperwork.
 Most organizations include an annual fee to maintain membership, but this shouldn’t be astronomical.